 The Company performs an assessment of the recoverability of capitalized inventory during each reporting period, and writes down any excess and obsolete inventories to their estimated realizable value in the period in which the impairment occurs.
 Such impairment charges, should they occur, are recorded within cost of goods sold.
 The determination of whether inventory costs will be realizable requires estimates by management.
-No material inventory write-downs occurred in the three and six months ended June 30, 2022.
+Other than the \$1,200,000 recorded in the three and nine months ended September 30, 2022, as discussed further in NOTE 6-